open-logic/open-logic/doc/tutorials/VivadoTutorial.md

 The aim of this tutorial is give users a kick-start on creating AMD Vivado projects using *Open Logic*.

 The tutorial covers project setup and implementation up to the production of a running bitstream for a small design.
 The design is rather hardware independent but all examples and pinout constraints are given for a [Zybo Z7-10](https://digilent.com/shop/zybo-z7-zynq-7000-arm-fpga-soc-development-board/).
+If want to use it on some other hardware, just change pinout and the target device accordingly.

-The steps should be very much independent of the Vivado version but all screenshots refer to version 2023.1.
+The steps should be very much independent of the Vivado version but all screenshots are taken with version 2023.1.

 ## Step 1: Project setup